mechatroner/vscode_rainbow_csv/DEV_README.md

 * Consider replacing the RBQL query text input with scrollable textarea - it has a drawback that on enter it will go to the next line instead running the query.

-* Figure out if it is possible to convert to a web extension.

-* Make the `is_web_ext` check more reliable and explicit.

-* Replace callbacks with async where possible

 * Store VSCode documents instead of file paths in result_set_parent_map so that the map can be used in web version.
 And the autodetection_stoplist also should be doc based to work in web.

 * Support JOIN queries in web version.

-* Get rid of typescript files and infra, but add comments explaining how you obtained the js versions of the files.

-* Try to get rid of `@types/vscode` dev dependency.

 * Support all commands in web version

-* Use `await save_to_global_state()` everywhere.

-* Use `await vscode.workspace.openTextDocument` everywhere.

 * Get rid of `then` entirely

 * Merge rbql_query_web and rbql_query_node

-* Add comment prefix handling in RBQL, unit tests (and web_ui entry?)

 * Show column info in statusline even when there are consistency issues, but highlight it in red/yellow